 People love to be recognised

 While winning awards raises a client’s profile, it’s also hugely satisfying for a resourcing team.
 As Heather Kitto, Head of Resourcing at NFU Mutual puts it, “An award win is a symbol of recognition, for the individuals, the team involved and for the company.
 As an employer it helps broaden the understanding of your organisation the work you do and your strategy.”
 Which is why we were delighted to see them pick up the ‘Outstanding impact transformation and change’ award at FIRM Awards 2021.
-And the ‘Best careers website’ award at the S1 Jobs Awards 2021.
+And the ‘Best careers website’ awards at the S1 Jobs Awards in 2021 AND 2022.
 Well done.

 They’re good for agencies